sambodino/advent-of-code/README.md

 # advent-of-code
-home brewed solutions to [Advent of Code 2017](http://adventofcode.com/2017)
+home brewed solutions to [Advent of Code 2017](http://adventofcode.com/2017) in spirit of the holidays!